 So a third party comes into play – the credit intermediary.
 Nowadays it is an online loan platform that receives loan applications and offers its group of investors applications that have been checked for successful feasibility.
 Therefore, the credit intermediary takes care of the entire process of a credit transaction, from the application and granting to the final repayment.
 For many intermediaries, debt collection is also an important task, as loans sometimes fall into debt and investors’ funds have to be recovered.

 At Lendermarket, this form of lending is subdivided even further.
 The credit intermediary is split into two units: the credit issuing platform and the credit intermediation platform.
 The allocation platform, also known as the loan originator, is responsible for the processing of loan applications, from admission to the last payment.
 The brokerage platform groups these loans and offers them to investors on its marketplace.
 The issuing platform mainly deals with the borrowers, while the brokerage platform has more to do with the investors.
-Lendermarket works closely with the Creditstar Group, a large credit group with over 130 employees and more than 14 years of experience.
-Creditstar Group specializes in online lending, currently in eight countries and is expanding further.
-This two-phase approach with a strong partner by its side gives Lendermarket more control over the credit life cycle and thus offers greater organizational security for investors and borrowers compared to its competitors.
+Lendermarket connects investors to alternative assets offered by a range of carefully selected lending partners.
+Partnerships with strong partners give Lendermarket more control over the credit life cycle and thus offers greater organizational security for investors and borrowers compared to its competitors.

 P2P lending has only experienced an enormous boom in recent years because the conditions for it had to be created first.
 Our world is becoming more networked than ever: the number of computers and smartphones is growing, and so is the access to the Internet.
 Also, the trend has developed that private investors are increasingly active on the Internet and shift their financial transactions, including investments, more and more into the online area.
 In recent years, the entry threshold has fallen sharply, and the idea of bringing hundreds of people together for an investment is no longer absurd.